UsedMosquito6/capstoneproject/proposal.md

 -Asteroids that come from a random direction and break up when in contact with the bullets.

--When something travels off of the screen, they are teleported to the oposite edge.
+-When something travels off of the screen, it is teleported to the oposite edge.

 -Main menu with buttons / settings.